Creating space for reflection is an investment in ourselves

 - Schedule time at the end of the year or beginning of the year to reflect, considering your goals and set new ones for the coming year.

-A ritual of reflection is part of my coaching to empower business professionals to move from surviving to thriving, built on a foundation of nutrition and wellness.
+A ritual of reflection is part of my coaching to empower business professionals to make choices around what their true priorities are, sharing strategies to invest in their wellbeing.
 The insights gained on where you invest your time and energy will create a path “to be nourished in all you do”.